RenoXF/Whatsapp-Gateway/README.md

 2. `yarn install --production=true` or `npm install --omit=dev`
 3. `yarn run serve` or `npm run serve`
 4. then, you can setup your reverse proxy web server.

+## How to run script 24/7
+1. `sudo apt-get install tmux`
+2. `npm install -g nodemon`
+3. type `tmux` in terminal to run terminal session
+4. make sure you are in the directory Whatsapp-Gateway
+5. run script with nodemon `nodemon start`

+## How to bring back session
+1. run in new terminal
+2. `tmux attach -t 0`

 ## How to Send Messages to Group Chats